tobias/splice/README.md

 names: predicate field slot bit cell register part feature aspect)
 3. a **value**, the value for this unit (Alternative names: value object datum bit)
-4. **time**, the timestamp associated with the operation that created the unit
-5. a **tag**, a unique token associated _only_ with the operation that created the unit
+4. a **tag**, a unique token associated _only_ with the operation that created the unit

-* `time` and `tag` together identify a single write (which may convey many units, including "meta" units describing metadata about the write itself)
+* `tag` identifies a single write (which may convey many units, including "meta" units describing metadata about the write itself; at a minimum write metadata _always_ includes a timestamp indicating when the write occurred)
 * `e` and `tag` need to be globally unique, _always_.
 (This implies the use of UUIDs, but does not require it, as long as the identifiers used are globally unique; in particular, different encodings of the same notion are reasonable).